apswong/pdsnd_github/README.md

 bikeshare.py

 ### Credits
-It's important to give proper credit.
 This is cloned from Udacity Github.